 What happens if an impounded vehicle is a rental vehicle or a company vehicle?

-Rental companies are responsible for making sure they only rent vehicles to licensed drivers.
+Rental companies are responsible for making sure they rent vehicles only to licensed drivers.

 Employers are responsible for checking that their employees' driver licences are valid before allowing them to drive company vehicles (see below).